Minimally Invasive Knee Replacement

 Recovery Process

-1. Early Mobilization and Physical Therapy: A key aspect of the recovery process after minimally invasive knee replacement is early mobilization.
+1. Early Mobilization and Physical Therapy: A key aspect of the recovery process after minimally invasive total knee replacement is early mobilization.
 Patients are encouraged to begin moving the knee shortly after surgery, promoting blood circulation and preventing stiffness.
 Physical therapy plays a crucial role in guiding patients through exercises aimed at restoring strength and flexibility.

 2. Reduced Hospital Stay: The faster recovery associated with minimally invasive joint replacement often translates into a shorter hospital stay.
 While traditional knee replacement surgeries may require a hospital stay of several days, patients undergoing the minimally invasive approach may be discharged sooner, contributing to overall cost-effectiveness.